cybercom-finland/vagrant-deltacloud-provider/README.md

 * `keypair_name` - The name of the key pair register in nova to associate with the VM.
 The public key should be the matching pair for the private key configured with `config.ssh.private_key_path` on Vagrant.
-* `public_key_path` - if `keypair_name` is not provided, the path to the public key will be used by vagrant to generate a keypair on the OpenStack cloud.
+* `public_key_path` - if `keypair_name` is not provided, the path to the public key will be used by vagrant to generate a keypair on the DeltaCloud cloud.
 The keypair will be destroyed when the VM is destroyed.

-If neither `keypair_name` nor `public_key_path` are set, vagrant will generate a new ssh key and automatically import it in Openstack.
+If neither `keypair_name` nor `public_key_path` are set, vagrant will generate a new ssh key and automatically import it in DeltaCloud.

 * `ssh_disabled` - if set to `true`, all ssh actions managed by the provider will be disabled.
 We recommend to use this option only to create private VMs that won't be accessed directly from vagrant.
 Some actions might still want to connect with SSH (provisionners...).
 In this case, we will just warn you that the ssh action is likely to fail, but we won't forbid it

 ### Synced folders

 * `sync_method` - Specify the synchronization method for shared folder between the host and the remote VM.
   Currently, it can be "rsync" or "none".
 The default value is "rsync".
-If your Openstack image does not include rsync, you must set this parameter to "none".
+If your DeltaCloud image does not include rsync, you must set this parameter to "none".
 * `rsync_includes` - If `sync_method` is set to "rsync", this parameter give the list of local folders to sync on the remote VM.

 There is minimal support for synced folders.
-Upon `vagrant up`, `vagrant reload`, and `vagrant provision`, the Openstack provider will use `rsync` (if available) to uni-directionally sync the folder to the remote machine over SSH.
+Upon `vagrant up`, `vagrant reload`, and `vagrant provision`, the DeltaCloud provider will use `rsync` (if available) to uni-directionally sync the folder to the remote machine over SSH.